TrueNAS SCALETrueNAS SCALE Nightly Development Documentation

 TrueNAS SCALE plans to permanently disable root account access in a future release.

-After logging into SCALE with the administrator account you can begin to configure SCALE using the web interface.
+After logging into SCALE as admin, you can begin configuring SCALE using the web interface.

 Enterprise Licenses and Proactive Support